 Simply enter the email addresses of anyone you would like to add under your organization membership and click SUBMIT.
 They will receive an invitation to add themselves to the database under your organization.
 Now your part is done, and it is all up to them.

 Once they add themselves, they can login to the site.
 They will need to let us know at firstname.lastname@example.org whether they would like to subscribe to the listserv though, as that is a different database.

 As always, you can contact us if you require assistance.
 If you are confused about individual vs. organization logins, go back in time to the previous post in this blog, and get the info.

 Let's talk about how member profiles are set up in our member database.

 When an organization (a campus or a business) joins NACCU, the organization owns the membership.

 Each individual is a sub-account under the main account.

 This can be confusing though, because along with the main account comes TWO logins to the website.

-You have an organization account, and an individual account, each with its own login.
+You have an organizational profile, and an individual profile, each with its own login.